datacraft-dsc/DEPs/5/README.md

 We consider it valuable to make use of the DID Path to specify an Asset DID for multiple reasons:
 - Conceptually, the same Data Asset may be hosted by multiple Agents, and it is frequently necessary to identify which instance is being referred to.
-- Without specifying the Agent's network location, it is difficult work out where to obtain an asset from (some indirect method would need to be used, e.g. a search engine)
+- Without specifying the Agent's network location, it is difficult to work out where to obtain an asset from (some indirect method would need to be used, e.g. a search engine)
 - This is consistent with the W3C DID spec section 4.5: "A DID path SHOULD be used to address resources available via a DID service endpoint"